-Y BHG DATO' LIM SIN KHONG
+DATO' LIM SIN KHONG

-Malaysian, aged 65 Independent Non-Executive Director
+Malaysian, aged 66 Independent Non-Executive Director

 Dato' Lim Sin Khong was appointed to the Board on 8 May 2014.
-He is a member of the Audit Committee.
+He is the Chairman of the Nomination and Remuneration Committee and a member of the Audit Committee.